 A word about the organization of this site is in order.
 I’ve included, in addition to this introductory page, pages on the history of the Sub, the references I used in researching the Sub, and links to other sites of interest.
 Also, there is a page devoted to each station along the Sub.
 I intend each of these pages to provide information about the relevant station, a map of the C&O at that station, and photos of C&O structures.
 Note that each page also includes the C&O milepost for that station.
 In 1882 the C&O began numbering mainline mileage at Fort Monroe on the Peninsula Subdivision.
 Richmond, the eastern end of the Piedmont Sub, was at milepost 85.
 Charlottesville, the western end, was at milepost 181.
 Finally, credit for donated photos is given where appropriate.
-Uncredited photos are mine.
+Any uncredited photos are mine.

 Each page in this site contains the menu for the entire site.
 There’s a link to the menu at the top of each page.
 Simply click it to be taken directly to the menu.
 The menu is simply a table of links to the other pages in the site.
 To access the page for a particular station, use the drop-down list below the menu.
 Scroll to the station that you’re interested in, select it and then click the “go to town” button.

 Gary Smith of the Buckingham Branch RR deserves special thanks for giving me an insider’s look at railroading on the Piedmont and for providing access to vast amounts of information on my last trip to the area.